 - is typically inserted in the left parasternal region.

-Prophylactic antibiotics are administered intravenously prior to the incision.
+Prophylactic antibiotics are administered intravenously before the incision is made.

 A mild anxiolytic and/or analgesic can also be administered to enhance patient comfort.

 - takes about 15 to 20 minutes